 As last season’s race for the Golden Boot proved, the Premier League possesses so many great forwards they can’t actually be separated.

-And already this season, we have been treated to some excellent attacking play from some of Europe’s best strikers, wingers and inside forwards.
+And this season, we have been treated to some excellent attacking play from some of Europe’s best centre-forwards.

-But who have been the best forwards in the Premier League so far this term?
+With that considered, who have been the best No.9s in the Premier League so far this term?

 We’ve picked out a few, and you can vote on who you think has been the best at the bottom.
 Or if you object to any criminal omissions from the lists below, let us hear all about it on Twitter or Facebook.